trainline/react-skeletor/Documentation.md

 ```

 ### Div, Span, H1, H2, H3, H4, H5, P, Img
-Create a bunch of Html tag for you using `createSkeletonElement`
+Creates a series of Html elements for you using the `createSkeletonElement` factory.

 #### Signature
 ```ts